-- Appeal to the program through the Program Director and/or the Department Chair. - If the situation cannot be resolved at the program level, appeal to the Graduate School by submitting documentation in writing to the Associate Dean for Graduate Studies.
-The program will also be given an opportunity to provide written documentation about the situation. - Appeals denied by the Graduate School will automatically be sent to the Graduate Council's Appeals Committee for review.
-The Appeals Committee is an ad hoc subcommittee of the Graduate Council consisting of graduate faculty from three departments other than the student's home department; the Committee meets only on demand and does not usually meet with the student or the program.
-The Committee's decision is binding. - Allegations of discrimination will be handled according to University discrimination policies administered by the Office of Equity, Diversity, and Compliance (828-262-2144 or http://edc.appstate.edu/contact). - Allegations of sexual harassment will be handled according to University institutional policies on sexual harassment administered by the Office of Equity, Diversity, and Compliance (828-262-2144 or http://edc.appstate.edu/contact).
+- 1. After the student has appealed to the Department Chair, if the situation cannot be resolved at the department level, the student may appeal to the Graduate School within thirty (30) calendar days of the program's denial of the first appeal by submitting documentation in writing to the Associate Dean for Graduate Studies.
+The program will also be given an opportunity to provide written documentation about the situation. - 2.
+Appeals denied by the Graduate School will automatically be sent to the Graduate AP&P's Appeals Committee for review.
+The Appeals Committee is an ad hoc subcommittee of the Graduate AP&P consisting of graduate faculty from three departments other than the student's home department; the committee meets only on demand and does not usually meet with the student or the program.
+The committee's decision is binding.
+If the committee supports the student's appeal, the program will be required to accommodate the student's continuation in the program.